amirhossein-dezhboro/Analyzing_Social_Landscapes_Code_Implementation/README.md

 ## Related Work

 For more details on the methodology and applications, see our comprehensive paper:
-> A. Dezhboro, P. Babvey, C. Lipizzi, and J. E. Ramirez-Marquez, "Analyzing Social Landscapes: Visualizing the Key Elements of Social Media Dynamics," *Journal of LaTeX Class Files*, vol. 14, no. 8, 2025.
+> A. Dezhboro, P. Babvey, C. Lipizzi, and J. E. Ramirez-Marquez, "Analyzing Social Landscapes: Visualizing the Key Elements of Social Media Dynamics," TBD